brucellino/devopsrus/README.md

 Infrastructure code for delivering a DevOps pipeline in the ☁️

+## TL;DR

+This repository contains a few directories with demonstrators of using various tools

+- [Ansible](Ansible): playbooks and vars for delivering various services
+- [Docker](Docker): Docker and docker-compose service definitions
+- [Packer](Packer): Packer templates for producing artifacts such as AMIs
+- [Terraform](Terraform): Terraform plans for provisioning louds with the services we want.

 ## Purpose

 This repository is for hosting the code necessary to stand up an automation environment for DevOps teams.
 It is a purely personal project.

 ### Assumptions